LarsJK/ObjectiveLibModbus/README.md

 ## Just in case if you were wondering...

 I started this project for few reasons.
-I originally used ObjectiveLibModbus in my modbus communication app and it worked amazingly well, but it was an unwrapping nightmare for closures (having to do things like (([AnyObject]!) -> Void)!).
+I originally used ObjectiveLibModbus in my modbus communication app and it worked amazingly well, but it was an unwrapping nightmare for closures (having to do things like (([AnyObject]!) -> Void)! because of Swift).
 I also noticed that many people were looking for a Swift Modbus Library (ok, it's not truly a Swift library but one step closer).
 And through this project, I'm learning the differences between Swift and Objective-C.

 ## Oh, and one more thing...